 Again, we need reassurances that any changes to those classes, and how they are applied, will be about improving the quality of products and their safety, not diluting them once new classes are made.

-Moving on to regulations 40 and 41 in part 8, can the Minister confirm that the process for designating approved bodies will be exactly the same process as used at present, and that the power to remove them under regulation 50 will be the same as at present?
+Moving on to paragraphs 40 and 41 in part 8, can the Minister confirm that the process for designating approved bodies will be exactly the same process as used at present, and that the power to remove them under paragraph 50 will be the same as at present?

 I thank everybody who has worked so hard on the regulations, and I thank the Minister for the discussions that he has had with the devolved Governments on these issues.

 It is important that regulations maintain standards and safety, while ensuring minimal disruption to business right across the United Kingdom.
 I agree that there has to be flexibility, and that ongoing scrutiny is essential.
 Will the Minister say what discussions have been had with the EU and beyond on the recognition of the UK mark?

 The hon.
 Member for City of Durham asked a series of questions.
 I hope to answer them all; if I fail to, I am happy to write to her with some detail.